jamieconnolly/pyenv-virtualenv-ext/README.md

 hooks into `pyenv exec` and `pyenv which` to make itself transparently aware of the virtual environment specified inside a `.python-venv` file.

-This means you don't have to worry about activating the virtual environment, or adding `eval "$(pyenv virtualenv-init -)"` to your profile.
+This means you don't have to add `eval "$(pyenv virtualenv-init -)"` to your profile, or manually activate the virtual environment.

 See the [list of releases](https://github.com/jamieconnolly/pyenv-virtualenv-ext/releases) for changes in each version.